sinedied/my-workshops/static-web-apps/tutorial.md

 </div>
 </div>

-A Function scaffold will be created for you so you don't start with a blank project.
+A function will be created for you so you don't start with a blank project.
 Let's modify the scaffold for our needs.

 Right now, we don't have a database to store our users or our tasks so let's use an array as a "fake" database.